 The TNFD defines risks as potential threats (effects of uncertainty) posed to an organisation that arise from its and wider society's dependencies and impacts on nature.
-The ESRS definition of (sustainability-related financial) risks is aligned with the TNFD concept in terms of its effects on the business and their origination from environmental (and social or governance) matters.
-The ESRS and TNFD both differentiate between physical risks (further split between acute and chronic), transition risks (including policy, market, technology and reputational risks) and systemic risks.
+The ESRS definition of (sustainability-related financial) risks is aligned with the TNFD concept in terms of its effects on the business and their origination from environmental (and social or governance) matters.7 The ESRS and the TNFD both distinguish between physical risks (with a further split between acute and chronic), transition risks (including policy, market, technology and reputational risks8) and systemic risks.

-Nature-related opportunities, along with risks, are also considered by both the ESRS and TNFD as key issues organisations should identify as part of the materiality assessment.
+Nature-related opportunities, along with risks, are also considered by both the ESRS and the TNFD as key issues that organisations should identify as part of the materiality assessment.
 Opportunities are defined as potential positive effects on an organisation related to sustainability matters.
-TNFD further specifies nature-related opportunities as activities that create positive outcomes for both organisations and nature, by creating positive impacts on nature or mitigating negative impacts on nature.
+The TNFD

-&lt;sup>6 Based on the main drivers of nature change identified by IPBES.
+6 Based on the main drivers of nature change identified by the IPBES.

-&lt;sup>7 According to the ESRS Glossary, risks are defined as 'Sustainability-related risks with negative financial effects arising from environmental, social or governance matters that may negatively affect the undertaking's financial position, financial performance, cash flows, access to finance or cost of capital in the short, medium or long term.'
+7 According to the ESRS Glossary, risks are defined as 'Sustainability-related risks with negative financial effects arising from environmental, social or governance matters that may negatively affect the undertaking's financial position, financial performance, cash flows, access to finance or cost of capital in the short-, medium- or long-term.'

-&lt;sup>8 TNFD also includes the category of liability risk, which the ESRS consider as potential consequences of transition risks (e.g. for what relates to climate change, see ESRS E1 AR para 74).
+8 The TNFD also includes the category of liability risk, which the ESRS consider as potential consequences of transition risks (e.g., for what relates to climate change, see ESRS E1 AR paragraph 74).